The Bankrate promise

 Best cheap home insurance companies in New York City

-Bankrate reviewed average rate data from Quadrant Information Services and found that New York Central Mutual (NYCM), State Farm and American Family are some of the cheapest home insurance companies in New York City.
-In addition to the average rate data, our insurance editorial team also analyzed each company’s financial strength ratings, coverage options, discounts, and other third-party scores, like those from the 2022 J.D.
+Bankrate reviewed average rate data from Quadrant Information Services and found that New York Central Mutual (NYCM), State Farm and Nationwide are some of the cheapest home insurance companies in New York City.
+In addition to the average rate data, our insurance editorial team also analyzed each company’s financial strength ratings, coverage options, discounts, and other third-party scores, like those from the 2023 J.D.
 Power Home Insurance Study.

 We used this information to issue each company a Bankrate Score, with a maximum score of 5.0.
 We hope that homeowners in New York City may be able to use these Scores to find the right company for them based on the factors that matter most to them.

 |Average annual premium for $250K dwelling coverage